REPRODUCTION, NUTRITION, BEHAVIOR IN INSECT SOCIETIES

 - Nadine Krämer (Title: Behavioral transitions in Lasius niger founding queens)

-- Maxi Reuter (Title: Social control of queen behavior in Lasius niger)
+- Maximilian Simon (Title: Social control of queen necrotic behavior in Lasius niger)

-- Luca Mannella (Title: Social control of queen behavior in Lasius niger)
+- Nathalie Mathée (Title: Costs and benefits of queen nursing behavior in Lasius niger)